conoro/hugo.conoroneill.com/content/post/tre-cime-di-lavaredo-a-european-wonder-hiding-in-plain-sight.md

 I quickly figured out that Ryanair Dublin-Treviso and a hotel in Cortina d'Ampezzo was what we needed along with a 4WD rental car just in case (just in case Conor wants to drive a jeep for the first time more like, eh?)

 The plan was: Drive to Dublin because Cork Airport is run by geniuses, fly Friday night, stay in a cheap hotel in Treviso, get the car on Saturday morning along with picnic provisions, drive to Tre Cime, do the hike, stay in a good hotel in Cortina d'Ampezzo, do another hike on Sunday, go "somewhere" on Monday, fly home late Monday night, back to Cork.

+(Update: Ryanair has just announced flights from Cork to Venice (VCE) on Tuesdays and Saturdays from March 29, 2022!)

 ## Treviso
 Overall it worked out incredibly well with only minor glitches like a motorcyclist nearly killing us both on a hairpin mountain bend.
 It started badly with Passport Control taking over an hour to process one plane.
 But the [B&B Hotel Treviso](https://www.tripadvisor.ie/Hotel_Review-g187869-d13387547-Reviews-B_B_Hotel_Treviso-Treviso_Province_of_Treviso_Veneto.html) turned out to be great value, basic but clean, friendly and filled with vending machines.
 Less than 10 mins in a taxi.
 Also the only hotel where I've ever been asked if I wanted sweet or salt for my breakfast.
 What a brilliant compact way of putting things.